 Plan on visiting the monastery when the boys’ choir is performing.
 The choir is one of the oldest boys’ choirs in Europe.
 It is a joy to hear. (check the Escolania boys choir website for performance times)

-We combined this visit with a trip to the Penedés area where the sparkling wine, cava, is produced.
+We combined the visit to Monserrat with a trip to the Penedés area where vineyards produce cava, Spain’s sparkling wine.
 We visited the Codorniu vineyards where the Codorniu family have been making cava for 17 generations.
 A tour of this facility is a lot of fun.
 You descend 40 meters into the earth to the tunnels where the cava is stored.
 A tour train whizzes through the 16 miles of tunnels before bringing you to the sampling room.

 Did we miss anything?
 Tapas, sangria, and the incredible music scene?
 Let us know your favorite things to do in Barcelona!